eventbrite/javascript/react/README.md

 }
 ```

 So why is this code "bad" when it looks like _less_ code?
-In it's current state, there's actually nothing inherently wrong with the code.
-If the `GlobalFooter` was going to remain in this state _forever_, then this code would be just fine.
+In its current state, there's actually nothing inherently wrong with the code.
+If the `GlobalFooter` were to remain in this state _forever_, then this code would be just fine.
 The use of BEM-style CSS classes plus [separating logic from of the JSX](#logic-and-jsx) make `render()` pretty readable in its current state.

-However, as we all know code has entropy; over time it'll change as new functionality is added and other is removed.
-If the markup becomes more than a simple unordered list or the logic determining what should be rendered becomes more complicated, having everything mixed together in `render()` will slowly become unwieldy.
-A code refactor would be needed, but with everything intertwined that could prove to be a big challenge.
+However, as we all know, code has entropy; over time it'll change as functionality is added and removed.
+If the markup becomes more than a simple unordered list, or the logic determining what should be rendered becomes more complicated, having everything mixed together in `render()` will slowly become unwieldy.
+You’d need to refactor the code, but with everything intertwined, that could prove to be a big challenge.

-Better to start the code on the right foot.
+Better to start the code off on the right foot.

 **[⬆ back to top](#table-of-contents)**